top of page

 GUADELOUPE: a bit of history

-French department , a region mono-department of the French overseas territories and an outermost region european, French West Indies ; its official departmental code is " 971 ".
-It is a member of the Organization of Eastern Caribbean States (OECS).
+Administratively, Guadeloupe is a French department , a single-department region of the French Overseas Territories and an outermost region of the European Union, in the French Antilles ; its official departmental code is " 971 ".
+It is a member of the Organisation of Eastern Caribbean States (OECS).

-islands and islets : the Guadeloupe continental (the Big land and the Basse-Terre ) and its dependencies: the island of Marie-Galante , the Saintes archipelago composed mainly of Terre-de-Haut and Terre-de-Bas , Desirade and uninhabited islands.
+The region consists of several islands and islets : mainland Guadeloupe ( Grande-Terre and Basse-Terre ) and its dependencies: the island of Marie-Galante , the Saintes archipelago composed mainly of Terre-de-Haut and Terre-de-Bas , La Désirade and uninhabited islets.

 Grande Anse beach in Deshaies, close to the Nature caraibe lodge villa rental